 A simple mani can still make a major statement.
 Just look at this rainbow rendition.
 Best of all, it’s easy to DIY.
 Simply use a dotting tool or nail striper brush (like an Artisan Grand Master Nail Art Efex Brush ($9)) to paint the colors of your choice across a classic nude mani.
 For more of a pop, try a white base instead.

-Rainbow, But Make It Abstract
+Rainbow, But Make It Geometric

 Cloudy With a Chance of Rainbows

 Brooklyn-based manicurist Primp & Polish is the mastermind behind this negative space nail moment.
 But you don’t have to be a pro to recreate it.
 Start with a slightly-tinted base coat, like the Tenoverten The Foundation Base Coat ($18).
 Next, paint three curved lines diagonally across your nail with striping brushes or a dotting tool.
 Once those lines have dried, add a drop of white paint on the tip of your nail.
 Use a dotting tool to fluff it out into a cute little cloud.
 So simple, right?

 Fancy the first minimalist rainbow nail art in this roundup but want a little more?
 This multi-colored mani features the same segmented rainbow lines in addition to a rainbow-tipped statement nail.
 If you’re not confident in your ability to paint with a steady hand (or touch-up with a brush afterward), no worries!
 Try using Orly’s French Manicure White Tip Guides ($5).

 Rainbow Heart Tips